Doubly-Robust Estimation of Counterfactual Policy Mean Embeddings: A plug-in estimator

-Note that $\mu_\pi$ denotes the joint embedding of actions under $\pi$ and covariates under $P_X$.
-We now state the following proposition, with its proof provided in Appendix \ref{appendix:plugin_decoupling}. \begin{prop}{(Decoupling via kernel policy mean embedding)} Suppose Assumptions \ref{assum:selection_observables} and \ref{assum:regularity_rkhs} hold.
-Then, the counterfactual policy mean embedding can be expressed as:
+Importantly, note that $\mu_\pi$ denotes the joint embedding of actions under $\pi$ and covariates under $P_X$.
+We now state the following proposition, with its proof provided in Appendix \ref{appendix:plugin_decoupling}. \begin{prop}{(Decoupling via joint policy-context mean embedding)} Suppose Assumptions \ref{assum:selection_observables} and \ref{assum:regularity_rkhs} hold.
+Then, the CPME can be expressed as:

 \end{prop}